Find a Registered Dental Hygienist

 14. unexplained below-norm height

-5. Even without symptoms, celiac may cause long-term complications
+5. Even without symptoms, celiac disease may lead to long-term complications

 1. anemia (CDHO Advisory)